-Investment manager appointments are expected to be long-term, but the Trustees will review the appointment of the Investment Manager in accordance with their responsibilities.
+Investment manager appointments are expected to be long-term, but the Trustees will review the appointment of each Investment Manager in accordance with their responsibilities.
 Such reviews will include analysis of the Investment Manager's performance and processes and an assessment of the diversification of the assets held by the Investment Manager.
 The review will include consideration of the continued appropriateness of the mandate given to the Investment Manager within the framework of the Trustees' investment policies.

-The Trustees will receive an annual report from their Investment Consultant which sets out the Investment Manager's performance data.
-Performance data will be considered by the Trustees in light of the manager's stated performance benchmarks and consideration of market conditions over the reporting period.
+The Trustees will receive semi-annual reports from their Investment Consultant which sets out the Investment Managers' performance data.
+Performance data will be considered by the Trustees in light of each manager's stated performance benchmarks and consideration of market conditions over the reporting period.

-The investment consultant will also be responsible for notifying the Trustees of any material changes to any of the funds invested in by the Plan and whether there are any associated actions required by the Trustees.
+The Investment Consultant will also be responsible for notifying the Trustees of any material changes to any of the funds invested in by the Plan and whether there are any associated actions required by the Trustees.
 If the Trustees have a concern over any of the Plan's investment funds the Trustees may carry out a more in-depth review of the Investment Manager.
-The Investment Manager will also attend Trustees meetings as requested.
+The Investment Managers will also attend Trustees meetings as requested.